World Junior Teams Championship

 According to a July 2011 announcement, however, the World Youth Teams will not be part of the 2nd Games (August 2012).
 Rather, the Mind Sports Games will again feature u-28 teams and the now-three flights of World Youth Teams will be held July/August in Cuba.
 Youth Bridge Schedule Changes.
 Central America & Caribbean Bridge Federation.
 Quoting the ACBL Daily Bulletin, Summer 2012 NABC.
 Confirmed 2011-10-04.)

 In 2010 Israel defeated France in the Juniors final while China won the bronze medal.
 The event was part of the newly christened World Bridge Series that also included World Young Ladies Teams and under-21 World Youngsters Teams, both won by Poland.

 In 2011, at the 2nd World Youth Congress, "Ned Juniors" comprising four players from the Netherlands won the main teams event, a six-day tournament with 27 entries.
 Ned Juniors won the full-day 56-deal final by 131 to 60 IMPs against "Arg Uru" from Argentina and Uruguay.
 Meanwhile, "Ned Rum", with one Dutch pair and one transnational pair from Romania and the United States, won third place against "France".
 (Note: (Board 1, Session 3) Here is the information online for every single deal, available by linking down via the "Results (linked schedule)".
 Bidding and play are not available for this match or event.)

 Arg Uru led the preliminary round-robin from which eight teams advanced to full-day knockout matches, and its second-place finish matched that by Argentina in 1989, the best finish for any youth players from outside Europe and North America.

-The Youth Congress in odd-number years is transnational: pairs and teams comprising players from different bridge nations are eligible to enter.
-Transnational teams finished second and third in the main event, but 23 of 27 entries have team names which imply nationality.
-Medal ceremonies raise the national flag and play the national anthem is the gold medal winner is national in composition.
+The World Youth Congress, rebranded to the World Youth Transnational Championships in 2022, occurs in years between World Junior Team Championships.
+This tournament is transnational: pairs and teams comprising players from different bridge nations are eligible to enter.
+Prior to 2026, medal ceremonies raise the national flag and play the national anthem of the gold medal winner if the team national in composition.
+In the 2026 World Youth Transnational Championships, the World Bridge Federation instead chose to play the anthem of the World Bridge Federation.